 - 1 tablespoon active dry yeast

 - 2 teaspoons sugar or 1 tablespoon honey

 - ¼ teaspoon salt

-- Mix the yeast and water in a small bowl, cover and let stand for about 5-10 minutes.
+- Mix the yeast, sugar and water in a small bowl, cover and let stand for about 5-10 minutes.

 - Lightly grease two pizza pans with oil.
 Roll out the dough and stretch to fill the pans.